canonical/data-science-stack/docs/tutorial/getting-started.rst

 At this point, DSS is set up and you are ready to start managing containerised Notebook environments.
 You can use the DSS CLI now to launch containerised Notebook environments and access JupyterLab.

-You can start your first Notebook with the following command:
+Start your first Notebook with the following command:

 .. code-block:: bash